 Singaporeans love to travel and Changi is a very busy airport for that reason.
 Although Changi is located relatively close to the city, there aren’t that many convenient and cheap ways to get to the airport.
-For instance, you could choose convenience over affordability and take cab, which could cost anywhere between S$20 to S$50 depending on the hour of the day.
+For instance, you could choose convenience over affordability and take a cab, which could cost anywhere between S$20 to S$50 depending on the hour of the day.

 On the other hand, choosing bus or MRT could save you a lot of money but could take an hour or longer to get to the airport.
-You could drive and pay for a long term parking, which could cost you even more than cab ride.
+You could drive and pay for a long-term parking, which could cost you even more than a cab ride.
 Is there a happy compromise between affordability and convenience?
 With these air mile credit cards, we think you can find a few ways of finding the happy medium.

 Credit Cards with Free Airport Transfers

 Air mile credit cards are great because they can rack up airline miles for you as you make your purchases.
 Everyone knows that.
 What everyone tends to forget, however, is that many of these awesome cards also come with benefits and perks that go outside of the typical mile rewards system.

 Free airport transfers are one of those perks.
 As long as you book them in advance and don’t make the drivers wait for more than 15 minutes, some cards will provide you with a nice ride to the airport on a limousine contracted by the card companies.
 Below, we have organized the data and highlight key features of each card that come with this benefit.
 With these cards, you can start your trip in style and save money.

 UOB PRVI Miles American Express Card

 UOB PRVI Miles card is actually one of our favourite air mile travel credit cards in Singapore.
 It offers one of the highest mile award rates in the country without requiring the high fees charged by some of the other “luxury” travel cards in the market.
 It also wins out in terms of its free airport transfer service.